Digital quantum simulation and Pseudoquantum Simulation of $\mathbb{Z}_2$ Gauge Higgs Model: Preparation of initial state

-We prepare each of these two ground states on the corresponding parameter point and evolve it to the other parameter point along the blue path in Fig. \ref{evo}.
-The result shows that these two energy curves cross if the path is chosen within the deconfined phase, and do not cross if the path is outside of the deconfined phase, as indicated in Fig. \ref{topo}.
+We prepare each of these two ground states on the corresponding parameter point and evolve it to the other parameter point along the solid blue path in Fig. \ref{evo}.
+The result shows that in Fig. \ref{topo}, representing the functions of the parameter $\lambda$, the two curves cross if the path is chosen within the deconfined phase, and they do not cross if the path is outside of the deconfined phase.
+The crossing here is an indication of topological phase, and it shows the irreversibility of the adiabatic evolution, which is history dependent.
+This feature cannot show up in exact diagonalization or QMC, which directly give results at each parameter point.
+Note that the crossing here is not the level crossing in a finite lattice that becomes an avoided level crossing in an infinite lattice.